debops/debops/docs/defaults-detailed.rst

 ``location_allow``
   Optional.
 Dict which adds "allow" entries to each location section defined above from a list.
-Each location needs to have corresponding entry in ``location`` dict.
+Each location needs to have a corresponding entry in ``location`` dict.
 If ``item.location_deny`` is not defined, 'deny all;' is added at the end.
 Examples: